sidebase/nuxt-auth/README.md

 You can directly interact with them if you wish to, it's probably a better idea to use `useSession` where possible though.
 [See the full rest API documentation of NextAuth.js here](https://next-auth.js.org/getting-started/rest-api).

+#### Glossary

+There are some terms we use in this documentation that may not immeadiatly be known to every reader.
+Here is an explanation for some of them:
+- `application` / `application-side` / `universal-application`: This references all Nuxt code of your app that is [universally rendered](https://v3.nuxtjs.org/guide/concepts/rendering#universal-rendering).
+In short this means that that code is rendered on the server-side and on the client-side, so all JS in it is executed twice.
+This is an important distinction, as some things may behave different on the server-side than on the client-side.
+We use `application...` to denote something that will be universally rendered
+- `server` / `server-side`: This references all Nuxt code of your app that will run **only** on your server.
+For example, all code inside the `~/server` directory should only ever run on the server

 #### Prior Work and Module Concept